 Round Valley Recreation Area offers a great reservoir to kayak and cool off, but watch out for the Bermuda triangle.

 Turtle Beach at the Delaware Water Gap is a great place to safely swim in the Delaware River, with Turtle Beach off of the Mount Tammany Trail on the New Jersey side (and two more beaches on the Pennsylvania side, if you find yourself there).

 Don’t want to get wet, but your dog does?
 There are plenty of places around the state that allow dogs.
 Some of our favorites include the 8th Avenue Dog Beach in Asbury Park, the Longport Dog Beach in Egg Harbor Township, Poplar Avenue Beach in Wildwood, and Stone Harbor Beach.
 You can see a complete list of dog-friendly beaches in NJ here.

-There are plenty of water spots in the state that allow dogs, so bring a long leash and find a good stick!
+Plenty of water spots in the state allow dogs, so bring a long leash and find a good stick!
 The base of the Hemlock Falls in South Mountain Reservation in Millburn is perfect for your pup to play a little game of fetch to cool off.
 Your dog can also dip their toes (or entire body, whatever their style) in Ramapo Lake in Ramapo Mountain State Forest while you’re on a hike.

 PRO TIP: DO NOT Swim in Blue Hole

 When we polled our audience, quite a few of you said Blue Hole, even though no swimming is allowed (cough cough).